Instawork/hyperview/README.md

 You can modify or add files in [./examples](/examples) and the server will update without restarting.

 #### Starting the demo app
-First, install the demo dependencies and start the development server.
-From thr repo root directory:
+Keep the example server running.
+Then, install the demo dependencies and start the development server.
+From the repo root directory:
 ```
 cd demo
 yarn